Physalia86/physalia-invasion-genomics-course/DayOne/DayOne_tutorial.md

 ```
 vcf2geno(input.file = "Qfly.vcf", output.file = "Qfly.geno")
 ```
-You should see three new files in your directory: Qfly.vcfsnp, Qfly.removed, Qfly.geno Do the clustering:
+You should see three new files in your directory: Qfly.vcfsnp, Qfly.removed, Qfly.geno.
+Do the clustering:
 ```
 projectalpha <- NULL